Context

 - In your Canvas step analytics, this will be counted as Not Updated.

-Using context variables with other Canvas steps
+Using context variables with Delay steps

 You can add personalized delay options with the information from the Context step, meaning you can select the variable that delays users.